Skip to content

 If a buyer cannot close escrow, and has waived all contingencies for the purchase of property, an escrow cancellation and forfeiture of the earnest money deposit must be sent to the buyer’s agent.

-This, in turn, must be signed and dated by the buyer and returned to the escrow office and listing agent.
+This, in turn, must be signed and dated by the buyer and returned to the escrow company and listing agent.
 Once escrow is cancelled, then the earnest money deposit will be released to the seller and listing agent.

 Reasons for the buyer being unable to close escrow can range from a buyer’s inability to get a loan for the purchase of property, to deciding that closing on a deal may not be in their best interest.